srozemuller/rozemuller_blog/content/blog/2020-11-22-enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/index.md

 ---

 Since Windows Virtual Desktop is generally available a lot of improvements has been done.
 Think about ARM template deployment, MSIX app attach through the Azure portal and performance improvements in the WVD client and latency improvements at the most of the regions.
-Since 16 November 2020 a really nice improvement has been added to the list, Windows Virtual Desktop RDP Short path.
+Since 16 November 2020 a nice improvement has been added to the list, Windows Virtual Desktop RDP Short path.
 In this blogpost I will show you how to enable RDP Shortpath in WVD with some automation tasks.

+{{< toc >}}

 ### Introduction

 First some basic background information about Windows Virtual Desktop and default network connectivity.
-A Windows Virtual Desktop environment consists of hostpools, session hosts, workspaces and application groups.
+A Windows Virtual Desktop environment consists of host pools, session hosts, workspaces and application groups.
 If everything has been configured correctly you will be able to connect with a domain account to <https://rdweb.wvd.microsoft.com/arm/webclient/index.html>.
 After connecting you will able to connect workspaces and/or applications.

 The user validation, securing and other connection needs will be handled by the Windows Virtual Desktop gateway and broker.
 Because I am an automation guy and not a networking guy I will stop talking about networking now :).
 For a complete networking overview please check the [Windows Virtual Desktop network connectivity page](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity).